hardtware/DC2/README.md

 Enter `hardtware` for the old password, and then enter your new password

+3.3 If you don't have an ssh key, create one *link to directions*

+3.4 Copy your SSH public key to your DC2.
+First `exit` your SSH session with your DC2.
+If your SSH public key is at `~/.ssh/id_rsa.pub` then from your machine:

+`ssh jack@dc2.local "cat >> .ssh/authorized_keys" < ~/.ssh/id_rsa.pub`

+3.5 If you are not in the `America/Los Angeles` timezone you can change it with `sudo dpkg-reconfigure tzdata`

+3.6 If you want to change the locale, follow directions at https://help.ubuntu.com/community/Locale

-3.3 If you have more than one DC2, change your hostname by replacing `dc2` to a new name unique on your network in the
+3.7 If you have more than one DC2, change your hostname by replacing `dc2` to a new hostname unique on your network (eg. dc2a, dc2b, dc2c) in the

 `/etc/hostname` and `/etc/hosts` files